-A photograph shows hundreds of people who died after an oil tanker exploded in the Democratic Republic of the Congo in 2010.
+A photograph captures hundreds of people who died after an oil tanker exploded in the Democratic Republic of the Congo in 2010.

-The photograph shows Christians who were burned alive by Muslims in Nigeria.
+The photograph does not depict Christians who were burned alive by Muslims in Nigeria.

 Although the photograph has been included in dozens of articles about a purported act of genocide, it was actually taken after an oil tanker exploded in the Democratic Republic of Congo on 2 July 2010, killing at least 230 people and injuring nearly 200 more: